How much does it cost to paint kitchen cabinets? Full cost breakdown

 Understanding the cost to paint kitchen cabinets

-To better understand these costs, let’s look at the key factors that affect the price of a kitchen cabinet paint project.
+To better understand these costs, let’s look at the key factors that influence the total price of a kitchen cabinet painting project.

 Key factors affecting the cost of painting kitchen cabinets

-The cost of painting kitchen cabinets depends on the cabinet material, paint type, finish, kitchen size, job complexity, and location.
-Also factor in whether you're doing it yourself or hiring a professional.
+The cost to paint kitchen cabinets depends on cabinet material, paint type, finish, kitchen size, job complexity, and location.
+Labor is the biggest cost driver, followed by prep time and paint type.
+Whether you DIY or hire a pro also makes a significant difference.

 Kitchen size and layout